What is an allergic reaction?

 Symptoms and reactions

 Symptoms of allergic reaction differ hugely.
 Some people only ever experience very mild symptoms – for example, sneezing when the pollen count is very high.
 Anaphylactic shock is the most severe reaction to an allergy and is rapid in onset.
-If untreated it can cause death, so it is very important that those with allergic reactions seek medical guidance in case they are in danger of reacting this severely.
+If untreated it can cause death, so it is very important that those with allergic reactions seek medical guidance.

 Why does this happen?